biocore/mustached-octo-ironman/README.md

 Types of compute
 ----------------

+Almost function that can be sent over to an IPython client is acceptable.
+The two expectations are:

+* The function accepts `\*\*kwargs`
+* The function raises an exception (doesn't matter what) if the function "failed"

-Any function that can be sent over to an IPython client is acceptable.
-Going one step further, the code also supports system calls such that any string that is passed will be used in a subprocess call on the executing engine.
+Going one step further, the code also supports system calls through a special function `moi.job.system_call`, where the argument being passed is the command to run.

 Structure
 ---------